 The lands of what is now Fulton County have undergone many name changes, Fulton County is one of the youngest counties formed in New York State (only three other counties were formed after 1838).
 This land was originally Albany County.
 In 1772, Tryon County was formed from Albany County, which then included Herkimer and Montgomery Counties, too.
 After the Revolution, Tyron County was renamed Montgomery County in 1784.
 In 1838, the present day lands that are now called Fulton County were formed and broken off from Montgomery.
 The county was named after Robert Fulton, inventor, mainly renown as inventor of the steamship.
-For some interesting history regarding Robert Fulton, visit Robert Fulton's Life and Treasures.
 The county seat is Johnstown.

 "Birth of a County", By Fulton County Historian, William Loveday, Jr.